-The following are the desired conditions for cultural, geologic, and paleontological resources:
+The following are the desired conditions and guideline for cultural, geologic, and paleontological resources:

 - 1. Desired Condition: The integrity of significant archaeological sites remains intact for present and future generations. - 2.
-Desired Condition: Historical cultural sites, including trails and travel ways; bridges; backcountry airstrips; homesteads; mining camps, historical dredge tailings and ruins; railroads logging sites; Depression-era relief programs' sites and features; and historical landscapes across federally and State-managed lands exist to provide a greater understanding and appreciation of local history and recent past.
+Desired Condition: Historical cultural sites, including trails and travel ways, bridges, backcountry airstrips, homesteads, mining camps, historical dredge tailings and ruins, railroads, logging sites, Depression-era relief programs' sites and features, and historical landscapes across federally and State-managed lands exist to provide a greater understanding and appreciation of local history and the recent past. - 3.
+Desired Condition: Private landowners are encouraged to protect historic or prehistoric sites they are aware of on their lands. - 4.
+Desired Condition: Federal and State agencies coordinate with the ICHPC activities and sites within the county.
+Private landowners are encouraged to coordinate with the ICHPC. - 5.
+Guideline: To protect cultural resources and the County's interests, federal and State agencies should engage the Board in the Section 106 process under the National Historic Preservation Act for projects affecting cultural resources.

-5. Other Resources
+5. Other Resources Direction

 5.1.
-Miscellaneous Forest Product
+Miscellaneous Forest Products

 Existing Condition: Many products are derived from lands within the county, including mushrooms, huckleberries, firewood, and Christmas trees.
-These products are largely available on federal and State land but are also available on private land.
+These products are largely available on federal and State lands but are also available on private land.
 These products are important to the people of the county, both culturally and economically.